saint11/DeadWeight/source/dungeon/dungeon_level_1.md

   - Learning any of the spells in the **Interlude** a **PRE** test, on a fail get a new trauma: **Phobia: Void Demons**
 - **Magi Robe** (1 [AP]{.tip}): When casting spells, you may allocate 1 point of fatigue on **intelligence** wound in the robe.
 The robe recovers during the **Interlude**.

-## 15 Sacrifice Pit
+## 15 Sacrificial Pit
-A pit, with wooden spikes at the bottom, piles of skeletons and broken bones litter the place.
-Broken spikes and some animal carcasses.
+A pit, with wooden spikes at the bottom, piles of skeletons and broken bones, from human and animals, litter the place.
+Some of the bones are moving a bit, because of the [dead vigil]{.tip}, but are harmless.

 - The entrance to the tomb is covered in vines.
 - A **sturdy helmet** (1 [AP]{.tip}) is in one of the skeletons.